jackyxhb/JackLimited/JACK_LIMITED_DEVELOPMENT_GUIDELINES.md

 // @workspace: Add FluentValidation rule: Email must be valid if provided, Comments max 1000 chars
 // Generate failing test first that sends invalid email and expects 400 with error message

-## MANDATORY TESTING RULES (Copilot will remind you)
+## MANDATORY TESTING RULES (CURRENT)

-- Every endpoint → at least 1 integration test using `WebApplicationFactory`
+- Every backend endpoint → at least 1 integration test using `WebApplicationFactory`
 - Every validator → unit tested with FluentValidation.TestHelper
-- Every pure function (e.g., NPS calculation) → 100% coverage with Theory + MemberData
+- Pure functions (e.g., NPS calculation) → cover with Theory + MemberData
-- All tests must run on CI (GitHub Actions already configured)
+- Frontend: add Vitest coverage for stores/components and Playwright coverage for critical flows
+- CI currently runs through the Azure Pipelines definition in `azure-pipelines.yml`; keep it green by running `dotnet test JackLimited.sln` and `npm run test:unit -- --run` locally before pushing.
 - Use `FluentAssertions` for readable assertions
 - Use `NSubstitute` for mocking (not Moq)